coriwooley/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). when a function created inside of a function has to get a value from the function it was created in. you can pass the value down to the function created inside the outer function.
 2. Study the following code, then answer the questions below.

 ```js